anoma/namada/documentation/docs/src/user-guide/wallet.md

 ### Generate a keypair

 It is possible to generate keys using the CLI.
-Generate a keypair with a given alias and derive the implicit address from its public key:
+By doing so, an implicit account address is also derived in the process and added to storage.

 ```shell
 namada wallet key gen --alias my-key